 Regular health checkups are very important.
-They allow us to monitor your overall health as well as identify potential problems early when they are easier to treat.
+They allow you to monitor your overall health as well as identify potential problems early when they are easier to treat.
 Many conditions will have a better outcome if detected earlier such as diabetes, heart disease and even some cancers.

 A health screen will consist of many things, ranging from the history taking, examination and bedside tests, to formal blood testing and even Xrays.
-Once the whole procedure is complete and all the results are available we can go through this with you and identify any areas of concern.

 1. Heart health